pravega/pravega-benchmark/README.md

                                 otherwise, Maximum events per second by
                                 producer(s) and/or Number of events per
                                 consumer
- -flush <arg>                   Number of events/records to flush per
+ -flush <arg>                   Each producer calls flush after writing
+                                <arg> number of of events/records; Not
-                                Producer;Not applicable, if both producers
+                                applicable, if both producers and
-                                and consumers are specified -help                          Help message -producers <arg>               Number of producers -readcsv <arg>                 CSV file to record read latencies
+                                consumers are specified
+ -help                          Help message
+ -producers <arg>               Number of producers -readcsv <arg>                 CSV file to record read latencies